Low thyroid from Lyme disease? Boost levels naturally

 Hello!
 Thank you for visiting.
 It makes me so happy to be a part of a larger Lyme community!

-I wrote the meditation Calm Stamina to complement medical and herbal treatment for my hypothyroidism.
-As it turns out, it is quite common for people with Lyme to have low levels of T3 - the form thyroid hormone is converted to by the organs, (particularly the gut) in order to be functional.
+I wrote Calm Stamina to complement medical and herbal treatment for my hypothyroidism.
+It is quite common for people with Lyme disease to have low levels of T3 - the form thyroid hormone is converted to by the organs, (particularly the gut) in order to be functional.

 Here is a very simplified overview of thyroid hormones.
 Skip ahead if this is old news.